-Knossos was once the capital of Minoan Crete and the ancient Palace of Knossos is Heraklion’s most popular attraction.
-In the early 1900’s Sir Arthur Evans, the British archaeologist uncovered and restored the prehistoric ruins.
-The ancient palace, the origin of the legend of the labyrinth, dates back to 2000 BC and was the home of King Minos and the mythical Minotaur and it is mesmerizing.
+Knossos was once the capital of Minoan Crete, and the ancient Palace of Knossos is Heraklion’s most popular attraction.
+In the early 1900’s Sir Arthur Evans, the British archaeologist, uncovered and restored the prehistoric ruins.
+The ancient palace, the origin of the legend of the labyrinth, dated back to 2000 BC and was the home of King Minos and the mythical Minotaur, and it is mesmerizing.

-To view another archaeological gem I headed for the picturesque town of Rethymno, which is an hour’s drive away and features a magnificent Venetian fortress.
+To view another archaeological gem, I headed for the picturesque town of Rethymno, which is an hour’s drive away and features a magnificent Venetian fortress.
 The enchanting Venetian-Ottoman quarter includes a warren of narrow streets with charming houses adorned with wooden balconies, Venetian monuments, and ornate minarets.
 In 1646 the town fell to the Ottomans and remained under their rule for almost three hundred years.
-I took a glimpse into the Ottoman Empire’s past with a stroll along Vernardos Street, and as the Neratze mosque came into my view the three towering domes on the roof and the high minaret demanded my undivided admiration.
+I took a glimpse into the Ottoman Empire’s past with a stroll along Vernardos Street.
+As the Neratze mosque came into my view, the three towering domes on the roof and the high minaret demanded my undivided admiration.

 For those keen to explore more, the Arkadi Monastery, located 25 kilometers from Rethymno, on the foothills of Mount Psiloritis, is another site that draws the crowds.
-Vineyards, forests and olive groves thrive in this fertile region and there surrounded by hills, the Arkadi Monastery was built, according to tradition, during the rule of the Byzantine emperor Heraclius or, it is also said, during the rule of emperor Arcadius in the 5th century; the exact date is unknown.
+Vineyards, forests, and olive groves thrive in this fertile region, and they’re surrounded by hills; the Arkadi Monastery was built, according to tradition, during the rule of the Byzantine emperor Heraclius or, it is also said, during the rule of the emperor Arcadius in the 5th century; the exact date is unknown.
 In 1866, during Ottoman oppression, the monastery served to protect hundreds of Cretan resistance fighters and their families.
 Less than two hundred local men fought for two days to resist the might of 6000 Turks.
-Today the monastery houses a small number of monks and nuns and the church and surrounding buildings are well maintained.
+Today the monastery houses a small number of monks and nuns, and the church and surrounding buildings are well maintained.

-Adventure seeks with energy to burn should take a trip to Crete’s national forest, the Samaria Gorge, which is the longest in Europe.
-Wander through the 11-mile gorge at leisure; starting at the Omalos plateau and crossing the White Mountains.
-A little piece of heaven awaits; an abundance of trees, the aroma of sweet flowers and herbs and the only sounds that interrupt the silence is the water flowing gently from the little fountains, birds of prey announcing their presence and the crunching of the pebbles underfoot.
+Adventure seeks energy to burn should take a trip to Crete’s national forest, the Samaria Gorge, which is the longest in Europe.
+Wander through the 11-mile gorge at leisure, starting at the Omalos plateau and crossing the White Mountains.
+A little piece of heaven awaits; an abundance of trees, the aroma of sweet flowers and herbs, and the only sounds that interrupt the silence is the water flowing gently from the little fountains, birds of prey announcing their presence, and the crunching of the pebbles underfoot.
 On arrival at the quaint village of Aghia, Roumeli passengers can board a boat to Chora Sfakion and then travel by road to Heraklion.